How to Do Content Production for Blogs with AirtableLast updated on 08/31/2020 at 02:44 PM.

 - is happy to share this knowledge with its readers.

 The Keyword Overview

 Our content should also meet visibility objectives.
 For this reason we find relevant keywords in headings, subheadings and in the text itself – for the article itself, for us, and for readers.

 They are formed in a manner that complements each other.
 The choice of keywords was not made randomly, but was based on the context of the monetizable services of Crispy Content®, the search behavior of users for SEO, as well as the competitive niche.
 As we can see in the image below, we can find all keywords relevant for Crispy Content® in the keywords overview.

 Each article is assigned to one or more keywords.
 We then use these keywords throughout the text, as seen in the detailed view of a particular article.

 Finally, every blog post at Crispy Content® must also serve a specific conversion goal.
 Since conversions take place on HubSpot landing pages, the blog post directs users to the landing page via a CTA (call-to-action) communicating those benefits.
 This is also shown here in the detailed view, but in a shortened form.

 Airtable Content Production, CTA Assignment, Detail View

-An alternative CTA would be the reference to our book “Methodical Content Marketing,” because it could also be combined with the topic of content in general.
+An alternative CTA would be the reference to our FREE online course “Making Content” because it could also be combined with the topic of content in general.

 These initial considerations are taken into account before the first word is written.
 This means that our content never originates from a pure creative impulse, but rather creativity is transformed into something that is meaningful and useful.